-Finally, please include your postal address and, where possible, fax number and email address.
+Finally, please include your postal address and email address.

 All articles should be in Arial font, 14 point and double-spaced (Arial, 10 point and single-spaced for footnotes).
 Please submit essays preferably in MS Word and RTF.
 If MS Word is unavailable, please send the piece in another (named) word processor format but include Text and RTF formats if at all possible.

 Please use UK English spelling, including –ise/-ising/-isation rather than –ize/-izing/-ization, and double-check all non-English words.(Please note: the word ‘critique’ is used only as a noun, and never as a verb in the journal.
 The same applies to other Americanisms such as ‘to impact’, ‘to protest sthg’, which are strictly forbidden.)

 Notes and references